rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 Note also that the `DESCRIPTION` file is required since the `DisplayMode` parameter is contained here and if you want to change the display to 'Showcase' mode, you would have to modify it within the  `DESCRIPTION` file.

+In addition, I experienced some issues when I tried building the web app using customized names of the server and ui scripts.
+For example, naming the scripts  `RK_ui` and `RK_Server` caused errors during the build.
+That being said, I reccomend leaving the names of the server/ui scripts `server.R` and `ui.R` respectively to avoid any unecessary complications.

 ### 6. Build and deploy

 To build and deploy the app, navigate to the folder above 'rds_visualizer' and execute the following command: